The Link Between Physical Disability and Mental Health

 Social Constraints

-Social barriers are often more powerful for the individual than their physical limitations.
+Social barriers are often more powerful for the person than their physical limitations.
 Public attitudes formed on stereotypes and prejudice prevent people from having the opportunity for equal social inclusion in the community.
-This can significantly affect the mental well-being of individuals with physical disabilities and lead to more complex mental health issues.
+This can significantly affect the mental well-being of people with physical disabilities and lead to more complex mental health issues.

 Loneliness and Isolation

-Socialization forms an essential aspect of people’s lives.
-Often, individuals who cope with mental or physical barriers feel socially deprived.
-This may be due to the limited accessibility of the individual to social gatherings, along with the attitudinal constraints by the community.
+Often, people who cope with mental or physical barriers feel socially deprived.
+This may be due to the limited accessibility of the person to social gatherings, along with the attitudinal barriers by the community.
 Spending too much time alone and isolated can lead to depression and emotional detachment.

 Lack of Integrated Care

 Physical care is the primary focus in the treatment of motion disabilities.
-Therefore, most people do not receive the necessary mental health support essential for a person`s general well-being.
-The lack of integrated care is a potential cause of mental health issues like anxiety, depression and similar.
+Therefore, most people do not receive the necessary mental health support essential for a person’s general well-being.
+In physical disability support, the primary focus is often on physical care, with mental health support being overlooked.
+Without integrated care, people do not receive the necessary mental health support, further impacting their well-being.

 Benefits of Disability Home Care